OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

 ## Advantages

 The most common way that user accounts get compromised on applications is through weak, re-used or stolen passwords.
 Despite any technical security controls implemented on the application, users are liable to choose weak passwords, or to use the same password on different applications.
-As developers or system administrators, it should be assumed that users' passwords will be compromised as some point, and the system should be designed in order to defend against this.
+As developers or system administrators, it should be assumed that users' passwords will be compromised at some point, and the system should be designed in order to defend against this.

 Multi-factor authentication (MFA) is by far the best defense against the majority of password-related attacks, including brute-force, [credential stuffing](Credential_Stuffing_Prevention_Cheat_Sheet.md) and password spraying, with analysis by Microsoft suggesting that it would have stopped [99.9% of account compromises](https://techcommunity.microsoft.com/t5/Azure-Active-Directory-Identity/Your-Pa-word-doesn-t-matter/ba-p/731984).